Lab41/mediumblog/tfsample/README.md

 # New Sampling in Tensorflow
 ## Contrastive Estimation in Practice

 At a recent MMCommons event, we had the opportunity to sit in on a panel with computer vision scientists on dealing with on unstructured data.
-After giving a demonstration from our submitted work on open source image classification, it came as no surprise that the majority of the speakers piped up at length about how sampling methods have come to their aid.
+After giving a demonstration from our submitted work on open source image classification, it came as no surprise that the majority of the speakers spoke at length about how sampling methods have come to their aid.
 These amounted to various cases when the label space is too large or there wasn’t enough data.

-Separately and on the totally different domain of speaker separation, we reached the same conclusions when we implemented our very own source-contrastive estimation (SCE) algorithm, documented in another post by my colleague.
+In the separate domain of speaker separation, we reached the same conclusions, and we implemented our very own source-contrastive estimation (SCE) algorithm, documented in another post by my colleague.
 We admit that it is a shamelessly gimmicky name (shh, don’t tell reviewers) for an enhancement on noise-contrastive estimation.
 But the idea remains the same: where you’re separating distributions from each other, i.e. contrastive estimation, sampling methods can be your ally.

 ![Sampling is for everyone](images/costco-sample.png)

 ---

 How exactly does sampling help?
-Regarding sampling in the TensorFlow documentation, the phrase that you’re searching for (and the whole point of this post) is candidate sampling.
+In the TensorFlow documentation, the phrase that you’re searching for (and the whole point of this post) is *candidate sampling*.
 The idea comes about when training a single example: we don’t want to go through the costly operation of evaluating every possible class, a big downer when you have a ton of labels.
 What you can do instead is build a function that only uses a small subset of your labels (i.e., sampling your universe of labels) to approximate the original “exhaustive” loss function, which may take the form of, say, the full softmax function.

-The technique is fairly powerful and the idea is proven out from word2vec embeddings to Restricted Boltzmann Machines.
+The technique is fairly powerful and the idea is proven out from word2vec embeddings to *Restricted Boltzmann Machines*.
 But how do you actually do it?
 What are the relevant TensorFlow calls?
-Turns out there are some easy solutions that you may not have known about that could save hours of effort.
+It turns out there are some easy solutions that you may not have known about that could save hours of effort.
 In this post, we’ll take you through the algorithms and tools we’ve experimented with, some of which have made their way into our code and publications.
-If we’re instructive, then by the end of this article, you should be able to optimize for a sampled version of your novel cost function, or any arbitrary cost function for that matter, one using TensorFlow.
+By the end of this article, you should be able to optimize for a *sampled version* of your novel cost function, or any arbitrary cost function for that matter, one using TensorFlow.

 ---